JLibyvali/yet-another-c-tutorial/README.md

 #### [`nix`](https://nixos.org/)

 Nix is special since it could run on any distro without messing up your system packages.
-It's a package manager and a build system.
+A functional package manager per say.

 TODO: Package management made easy.
 Docker is also a good choice.